-The Office of Weapons of Mass Destruction (WMD) Terrorism reduces the threat of WMD terrorism by establishing, strengthening and maintaining the capabilities of international partners to deter, detect, defeat, and respond to terrorist attempts to use chemical, biological, radiological or nuclear (CBRN) materials.
+The Office of Weapons of Mass Destruction Terrorism reduces the threat of WMD terrorism by establishing, strengthening, and maintaining the capabilities of international partners to deter, detect, defeat, and respond to terrorist attempts to use chemical, biological, radiological, or nuclear materials.

-The Global Initiative to Combat Nuclear Terrorism (GICNT): The GICNT is an international partnership of more than 80 nations and four official observers committed to working individually and collectively to implement a set of shared nuclear security principles.
+The Global Initiative to Combat Nuclear Terrorism (GICNT): GICNT is an international partnership of 85 nations and four official observers who are committed to working individually and collectively to implement a set of shared nuclear security principles.
 The mission of the GICNT is to strengthen global capacity to prevent, detect, and respond to nuclear terrorism by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.
-The United States and Russia are Co-Chairs of the GICNT, and Spain is Coordinator of the Implementation and Assessment Group (IAG).
-The Office of Weapons of Mass Destruction Terrorism (WMDT) serves as the U.S. Co-Chair’s Representative and coordinates U.S. interagency involvement in GICNT and IAG activities.
+The United States and Russia serve as co-chairs of the GICNT, and the Republic of Korea is the coordinator of the implementation and assessment group.

 Deputy Director: Renee Sonderman